chikoski/rust-handson/docs/content_en.md

 let mut m = [1, 2, 3]; // m: [i32; 3]
 ~~~

-* Fixed length, every items belong to same type
+* Fixed length, every item belong to same type
 * Annotated as ```[type; size]```
-* We need to declare as mutable object when we want to chanage its items
+* We need to declare a mutable object when we want to change its items

 ----